 There are approximately 100 million cups of tea made a day in the UK.
 A small part of a person's day, but a significant one nonetheless.

-In 2022 our carers recorded making over 15,000 hot drinks for service users during their visits.
-In recognition of this week being Afternoon Tea Week, we wanted to celebrate the power of a good cup of tea and the difference it can make
+Our carers are making thousands of hot drinks for service users during their visits.
+In recognition of Dementia UK's Time for a Cuppa campaign we wanted to celebrate the power of a good cup of tea and the difference it can make.

 Benefits of a cup of tea: